Teyiowuawi/java-rest-api-assessment-Teyiowuawi/README.md

 # **FTSE100 API**💵
+#### Version: 1.0.1

 Dive into this FTSE100 API created using SpringBoot!

 ## Description

 Investing in stocks and shares is an effective way to make your money work for you without you physically being present.
-The FTSE100 is made up of the top 100 companies in the UK by market capitalization (total market value of all of a companies outstanding shares) and it is generally a good place to start when investing however, [popularity](https://www.cnbc.com/2019/01/04/good-companies-often-make-bad-investments-new-study-shows.html) should not be the main motivator for investing in a stock.
+The FTSE100 (Financial Times Stock Exchange) is made up of the top 100 companies in the UK by market capitalization (total market value of all of a companies outstanding shares) and it is generally a good place to start when investing however, [popularity](https://www.cnbc.com/2019/01/04/good-companies-often-make-bad-investments-new-study-shows.html) should not be the main motivator for investing in a stock.

 The aim of this API is to help users make an informed decision on which companies to invest in based on important valuation metrics.
 It uses a json file to store and retrieve data on financial metrics of all the companies in the FTSE100.